Jewish Studies minors at UWM examine the culture and religion of the Jewish people through language, history, arts, media, politics, and literature.

 The Jewish Studies program prepares students for work in a multicultural world with a skill set that includes the ability to analyze texts and weigh different interpretations, present persuasive arguments in writing and speech, and appreciate different backgrounds and viewpoints.
-Jewish Studies alumni have found careers in social welfare, Jewish organization administration, foreign affairs, business administration, journalism, the arts, education, and more.
+Jewish Studies alumni have found careers in social welfare, Jewish organization administration, government, business administration, journalism, the arts, education, and other fields.
 Further graduate study has led others to careers in religious leadership as rabbis or cantors.

 Jewish Studies minors can further their education by participating in UWM’s Study Abroad opportunities in Israel.
 Majors and minors studying in Israel are eligible for travel awards from the Stahl Center for Jewish Studies.
-The Stahl Center for Jewish Studies also offers other scholarships and awards to outstanding Jewish Studies majors and minors.
+The Stahl Center for Jewish Studies also offers other scholarships and awards to outstanding Jewish Studies majors and minors, including a scholarship for majors that helps students in their final semesters, so they can progress to graduation more easily.

 A minor in Jewish Studies may be of particular interest to students earning a certificate in Middle Eastern and North African Studies, Cultures and Communities, and/or Comparative Ethnic Studies, or a major in Religious Studies.